datacommonsorg/website/docs/developer_guide.md

 ### Testing cloudbuild changes

 To test .yaml cloudbuild files, you can use cloud-build-local to dry run the file before actually pushing.
 Find documentation for how to install and use cloud-build-local [here](https://github.com/GoogleCloudPlatform/cloud-build-local).

+### Inline Icons

+The Data Commons site makes use of Material Design icons.
+In certain cases, font-based Material Design icon usage can result in flashes of unstyled content that can be avoided by using SVG icons.

+We have provided tools to facilitate the creation and use of Material SVG icons in both the Jinja template and in React components.
+For instructions  on how to generate and use these SVGs and components, please see: [Icon Readme](../tools/resources/README.md):